Athletic Training (ATR)

 Additional fee required

-This course offers the applications in the use of evidence-based practice in therapeutic rehabilitation.
-The chief purpose of this course is to investigate the advanced study and practice of therapeutic exercise used in treating sports-related injuries.
-The student will be able to plan, implement, document, and evaluate therapeutic exercise programs for the rehabilitation and reconditioning of the injuries and illnesses of those involved in physical activity.
+This course applies the use of evidence-based practice in therapeutic rehabilitation.
+The chief purpose of this course is to investigate and apply the advanced study and practice of therapeutic exercise, modaiities and manuai therapy used in treating sports orthopedic-related injuries.
+The student will be able to plan, implement, document, and evaluate therapeutic interventions for the rehabilitation and reconditioning of the injuries and illnesses.

 Additional fee required